Merkel allies stage 11th-hour revival behind young leader

 That narrative began to change last year when Roesler openly challenged Merkel over her choice for the ceremonial post of German president and won.

-At that meeting, Roesler shocked the party leadership by offering to step down in favour of Rainer Bruederle, a 68-year-old FDP veteran and the favoured choice of FDP rebels to lead the party into the election.
+At that meeting, Roesler shocked the party leadership by offering to step down in favor of Rainer Bruederle, a 68-year-old FDP veteran and the favored choice of FDP rebels to lead the party into the election.

 A flustered Bruederle declined, and a deal was struck; Roesler would stay on as party leader, while Bruederle would be the face of the FDP’s election campaign.